mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. else the evaluation returns to point 2. as if the person had requested the next lower position (cf. §5).
 1. The person should promptly be informed whether their evaluation yielded a positive or negative result, but not the breakdown of which votes were cast.
 The main points that have been talked about without the person being present are to be conveyed as helpful feedback.

 ### §10.
 Operational Activity
 #### §10a.
 Individual Action
 1. Any person may take action provided—
-	1. there is no outstanding opposition towards the action, and
+	1. there is no outstanding opposition towards it, and
 	1. they assume personal responsibility to practically reverse the action if required.
 1. There is no specific format for Individual Action.
 Whilst in some cases it may be appropriate for the person to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be more appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
 1. Any person who is opposed towards a current or proposed Individual Action should voice it early, clearly and kindly.